mandriva-management-console/mmc/doc/source/mds/config/config_squid.rst

 =============== ============================================================= ================================== ==========================

 Section « squid »
-#######################
+#################

 Available options for the « main » section:

 ================= ================================================================ ================================== ==============================================
 Option name       Description                                                      Optional                           Default value
 ================= ================================================================ ================================== ==============================================
-squidRules        the path where will be stored rule files                         No                                 /etc/squid/rules/ squidMasterGroup  the path where will be stored rule files to Master group         No                                 %(squidRules)s/group_internet squidBinary       path to bin of squid                                             No                                 /usr/sbin/squid normalBlackList   the path where will be stored files content bad words            No                                 %(squidMasterGroup)s/normal_blacklist.txt normalWhiteList   the path where will be stored files content good words           No                                 %(squidMasterGroup)s/normal_whitelist.txt normalBlackExt    the path where will be stored files content extensions blocked   No                                 %(squidMasterGroup)s/normal_blacklist_ext.txt timeDay           the path where will be stored files content range time to access No                                 %(squidMasterGroup)s/time_day.txt normalMachList    the path where will be stored files content allowed IPs          No                                 %(squidMasterGroup)s/allow_machines.txt squidInit         the path of the squid daemon                                     No                                 /etc/init.d/squid squidPid          the path of squid pid file                                       No                                 /var/run/squid.pid sargBinary        the path of sarg                                                 Yes                                /usr/bin/sarg groupMaster       the name of the group that have free access                      No                                 InternetMaster groupFiltered     the name of the group that have a filtered access                No                                 Internet
+squidBinary       path to the squid binary                                         No                                 /usr/sbin/squid3 squidInit         the path of the squid init script                                No                                 /etc/init.d/squid3 squidPid          the path of squid pid file                                       No                                 /var/run/squid3.pid sargBinary        the path of the sarg binary                                      Yes                                /usr/bin/sarg

+groupMaster       the name of the group that have full access                      No                                 InternetMaster groupMasterDesc   the group description                                            No                                 Full Internet access groupFiltered     the name of the group that have a filtered access                No                                 InternetFiltered groupFilteredDesc the group description                                            No                                 Filtered Internet access

+squidRules        the path where will be stored rule files                         No                                 /etc/squid/rules/ blacklist         path to the blacklist file                                       No                                 %(squidRules)s/blacklist.txt whitelist         path to the whitelist file                                       No                                 %(squidRules)s/whitelist.txt blacklist_ext     path to the extensions blacklist file                            No                                 %(squidRules)s/blacklist_ext.txt timeranges        path to the timeranges file                                      No                                 %(squidRules)s/timeranges.txt machines          path to the machines file                                        No                                 %(squidRules)s/machines.txt
 ================= ================================================================ ================================== ==============================================